 A cornerstone of residential living is a commitment to self-expression, respect for human rights, the pursuit of intellectual growth, and the establishment of lasting relationships.
 The nature of residential living and its positive impact on our students support the mission and vision of the College.

 One of the most influential components of our Residential Life program lies with our dedicated and passionate student affairs staff.
-Each living community is supported by a full-time live-in professional residence director (RD) and a dedicated group of resident assistants (RA).
+Each living community is supported by a full-time live-in professional area coordinator (AC) and a dedicated group of resident assistants (RA).
 Paraprofessional RAs are knowledgeable and involved members of the Mills community, and they are well trained and charged with the most important task of our department's mission: the creation, development, and support of our residential communities.

 For more information about the Residential Life program, call 510.430.2130.